 Since data is the foundation for the Tealium solution, setting up a consistent data layer is a vital first step for implementation.
 The data layer defines attributes about your website or mobile app, such as country code or page name, as well as important user behaviors to track, such as logins and purchases.

-Today we want to shine our Tealium Expert Spotlight on Tim Waijers!
-Tim was recently hand-selected to join the Expert group for his stellar reputation over the past 18 months he's been a community member.
-Keep reading below to learn more about Tim, then visit his profile and select the "Send a message" button to connect with him directly.
+Today we want to shine our Tealium Expert Spotlight on Damian Savvides!
+Damian was recently hand-selected to join the Expert group for his contribution to solutions in the iQ Tag Management discussion forum.
+Keep reading below to learn more about Damian, then visit his profile and select the "Send a message" button to connect with him directly.